What is a PIM? And why should I have one?

 The right PIM for your business will be somewhat dependent on what systems you already have in place and how your data is structured.
 Forrester Research is a trusted resource that generates computer, software, and networking reports.
 A CMSWire article highlights Forrester's recommendations of PIMs that aim to assist midmarket and enterprises in delivering a product content repository, onboarding, content creation, enrichment, and governance, as well as product content distribution and syndication.
 Additionally, G2 offers various descriptions of PIMs and attempts to explain how they might be right for your business.

 For our part, we suggest that companies investigate Amplifi.io or Salsify.
 We think there’s immense value in pairing a Digital Asset Manager (DAM) with your PIM—and many DAM offerings include PIM functionality.
-The value stems from having your marketing content directly attached to the product information, making it much easier to identify what works, what doesn’t, and drill in to the attributes of the products or images that may be driving the success—or failure.
+The value stems from having your marketing content directly attached to the product information, making it much easier to identify what works, and what doesn’t and drill into the attributes of the products or images that may be driving the success—or failure.

 If you'd like to get started, we'd recommend Assemble’s Everyday Retail Blueprint, which helps retailers identify their biggest technology opportunities, creating personalized, value-based goals and procedures that enable you to grow your business without interrupting current operations.
 This helps mitigate rising tech debt.
 From there, we'll determine the right steps forward to adopting a PIM.